- Chart

 Market Risk

-Specific risks include credit risk (the risk of default by borrowers), interest rate risk (the risk of rising interest rates negatively impacting bond prices), and liquidity risk (the risk of difficulty in selling certain securities).
+Specific market risks associated with the ETF's underlying assets include credit risk (the risk of default by borrowers), interest rate risk (the impact of changing interest rates on bond prices), liquidity risk (difficulty in selling assets quickly without significant price concessions), and general market risk affecting the performance of corporate debt.

 Investor Profile